7 Best Things To Do With Kids In Brisbane This Summer

 Picnic in the park

-You can’t really say you’ve visited Brisbane until you’ve visited one of the gorgeously green parks around the city.
+You can’t really say you’ve visited Brisbane until you’ve been to one of the gorgeously green parks around the city.
 South Bank Parklands is a well known favourite by the river, but a more secret local location is Roma Street Parkland.
-Set within easy walking distance from Queen St Mall and best of all entry is free!
-It is full of gardens, wildlife and playgrounds for all ages.
-Pack a picnic lunch from home, or purchase from the licensed Café overlooking the Water Wall and relax while the kids explore all that nature has to offer.
+Set within easy walking distance from Queen Street Mall, this free, lush parkland is full of great gardens, wildlife and playgrounds for all ages.
+Pack a picnic lunch from home, or purchase from the licensed The Garden Room overlooking the Water Wall and relax while the kids explore all that nature has to offer.

-The Science centre has some incredible displays that will wow both the big and little kids in us all!
-The hands-on, fully immersive activities will entertain everyone while educating kids about the science behind day-to-day things.
+Queensland’s Sciencecentre is home to incredible interactive displays that will wow both the big and little kids in us all.
+At SparkLab the hands-on, fully immersive activities will entertain everyone while educating kids about the science behind day-to-day things.
 Spend a few (air conditioned) hours learning about the human body, energy, light, sound, air, water and earth.
-Although best suited for 8 and older but plenty to see all the same and is open daily from 9.30am.
+SparkLab is perfect for kids aged between 6 and 13.

 Celebrate the silly season

 Ho, ho, how could we forget that summer in Brisbane is also the most festive time of year.
 For the ultimate summer family escape, plan your trip to Brisbane around the city’s mammoth Christmas program.
-Take the kids to the annual City Hall Lights Spectacular from 9-24 December, watch all the Christmas entertainment in Queen St Mall, see the iconic David Jones window displays, or catch the Christmas Fireworks Spectacular from 20-23 December at South Bank Parklands.
+Take the kids to the annual interactive City Hall lights show, watch all the Christmas entertainment parade up Queen Street Mall, see the iconic Christmas window displays at Myer, or catch the Christmas fireworks spectacular and the Christmas markets at the South Bank Parklands.

 Catch a game

-There’s plethora of choice when it comes to big summer sporting events take over Brisbane through the warmer months and make for a great family day out with fun in the sun.
-Cheer your sporting heroes to glory?
-A family day out at a sporting event is always for example, the national Big Bash League competition.
-The kids will love drama of the match in real time and the Big Bash League are kid-friendly and only 3 hours long.
-Jam-packed with action both on and off the field and the kids will be on the edge of their seats till the very last ball.
-This competition has a national summer fixture with 3 matches taking place at The Gabba opposite the new Oaks Woolloongabba hotel.
+Big summer sporting events take over Brisbane through the warmer months and make for a great family day out with fun in the sun.
+Cheer your sporting heroes to glory at the national Big Bash League competition.
+The kids will love the drama of watching the match in real time, and at only three-hours long the BBL is perfect to keep them entertained without getting bored.
+Jam-packed with action both on and off the field, the kids will be on the edge of their seats till the very last ball.
+There’s usually at least three matches taking place at The Gabba each summer, opposite the Oaks Woolloongabba.